JUMPN (JST) Price Up 1.7% Over Last Week

-JUMPN (JST) traded flat against the U.S. dollar during the 1-day period ending at 13:00 PM E.T. on June 3rd.
-During the last seven days, JUMPN has traded up 1.7% against the U.S. dollar.
-JUMPN has a total market capitalization of $1,118.53 billion and $0.26 worth of JUMPN was traded on exchanges in the last day.
-One JUMPN token can currently be purchased for $11.19 or 0.00056964 BTC on major cryptocurrency exchanges.
+JUMPN (JST) traded flat against the US dollar during the 24-hour period ending at 22:00 PM ET on June 4th.
+In the last week, JUMPN has traded 1.7% higher against the US dollar.
+One JUMPN token can now be bought for $11.19 or 0.00056964 BTC on popular exchanges.
+JUMPN has a market cap of $1,118.53 billion and approximately $0.26 worth of JUMPN was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.